Course: Performing Arts Level 2

 You will learn and develop dance skills and techniques across a number of genres,including jazz, contemporary, musical theatre and urban dance styles through workshops and performances.
 You will learn and develop singing skills and techniques through both ensemble and solo work in vocal workshops and performance opportunities.
 Some technical theatre training is included through performance projects for those interested in scenic design, lighting and sound.

 - We offer fantastic facilities with an in-house theatre, recording studio and dance studio.

 - Regular trips to professional productions both locally and in London’s West End.

 - You will benefit from workshops with top working professional practitioners from the West End and beyond.

-You will need to have achieved at least four GCSEs at grade 4 or above ideally including maths and English or a commitment to work towards gaining functional skills or a GCSE in maths and English during the course.
+You will need to have achieved at least two GCSEs at grade 3 or above ideally including English and maths.
 You will be invited to complete an interview and audition.

 You will be assessed through both practical and theory based assignment work often built into performance projects covering a range of different performing arts disciplines.